C.F. La Piedad: Ascenso MX teams

-After original La Piedad team was moved to the city of Querétaro, a new franchise arrived to the city of La Piedad: Tampico Madero adopted the name and colors of Reboceros on Invierno 2002 tournament.
-The new La Piedad franchise arrived to the tournament final against Irapuato, finally, Irapuato won the championship, and in January 2003, La Piedad was moved to Celaya, Guanajuato and was renamed as Cajeteros del Celaya.
+After the original La Piedad team was relocated to the city of Querétaro, a new franchise arrived to the city of La Piedad: Tampico Madero was relocated to La Piedad, Michoacán and adopted the name and colors of Reboceros on the Invierno 2002 tournament.
+The new La Piedad franchise arrived to the tournament final against Irapuato, finally, Irapuato won the championship, and in January 2003, La Piedad was relocated to Celaya, Guanajuato and was renamed as Cajeteros del Celaya.

-In 2004, Guadalajara decided to move its reserve squad to La Piedad and was named as Chivas La Piedad.
-However, the team only played for one season in the city, because they did not receive the support of local fans.
-In July 2005, the franchise was moved to Tepic, Nayarit.
+In 2004, Guadalajara decided to relocate its reserve squad (Club Deportivo Tapatío) to La Piedad and rename it as Chivas La Piedad.
+However, the team only played for one season in the city, because they did not receive the sufficient support of local fans.
+In July 2005, the franchise was relocated to Tepic, Nayarit and renamed as Chivas Coras.

-In June 2009, an Ascenso MX football club from the neighboring state of Guanajuato, Petroleros de Salamanca, was relocated to La Piedad.
+In June 2009, an Ascenso MX football club from the neighboring state of Guanajuato, Petroleros de Salamanca, was relocated to La Piedad and merged with the franchise.
 The club changed its name to Club de Fútbol La Piedad, and four years later the club was promoted to the Primera División de México after defeating Neza F.C. in a promotion play-off.
 The club had asked permission to relocate from La Piedad before the new season began.
-The club was subsequently renamed when Fidel Kuri Grajales, the owner from Veracruz decided to liquidate the club to use its Primera División license for their Ascenso MX team Tiburones Rojos de Veracruz.
+The club was subsequently relocated to the city of Veracruz when Fidel Kuri Grajales, the owner from Veracruz decided to liquidate the club to use its Primera División license for their Ascenso MX team Tiburones Rojos de Veracruz.